JeffVandrewJr/btcqbo/README.md

 1. Quicker install method.
 Since the BTCPay one-click install method deploys on an Ubuntu VPS, it seems the best way to accomplish this short-term is by creating a .deb.

-2. I've included a rudimentary a CLI tool for manually refreshing QBO Oauth2 tokens.
+2. I've included a rudimentary a CLI tool for troubleshooting.
+Right now if only troubleshoots refresh of QBO Oauth2 tokens.
 (The tokens auto-refresh without ever toughing the CLI; the CLI tool is simply for testing the connection to QBO.)
 Additional CLI functionality could be useful for activating/deactivating public access (currently accomplished via environmental variables) and other QBO connection testing purposes.

 <h2>Notes</h2>